cisco/cisco-network-puppet-module/README.md

 Enable/Disable the batching evaluation of prefix advertisements to all peers with prefix list.
 Valid values are String, keyword 'default'.
 This property is not supported on IOS XR.

 ##### `enforce_first_as`
 Enable/Disable enforces the neighbor autonomous system to be the first AS number listed in the AS path attribute for eBGP.
 Valid values are 'true', 'false', and 'default'.
+On NX-OS, this property is only supported in the global BGP context.

 ##### `event_history_cli`
 Enable/Disable cli event history buffer.
 Valid values are 'true', 'false', 'size_small', 'size_medium', 'size_large', 'size_disable' and 'default'.
 This property is not supported on IOS XR.